akeneo/pim-api-docs/content/concepts/pam.md

 PAM stands for Product Asset Management.
 It's the way to handle your product assets in older versions of the PIM (from v1.7 to v3.2).

 ::: warning
-With the introduction of our brand new way to handle assets, the [Asset Manager](/concepts/asset-manager.html), the PAM feature will be removed from the v4.0 of the PIM.
+With the introduction of our brand new way to handle assets, the [Asset Manager](/concepts/asset-manager.html), the PAM feature has been removed from the v4.0 of the PIM.
 As a result, **from now on, all the REST API resources regarding the PAM assets are deprecated**.
 They are not available anymore starting from the v4.0.
 :::

 To understand why we deprecated this feature, we recommend you to read this [Medium post](https://medium.com/akeneo-labs/between-stability-and-innovation-c2d2dd61a804), we wrote on this special occasion.